MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 5. Attach the converted MSIX package (if possible).
 6. Click **Submit**.

-You can also send us feedback by going to Feedback tab under Settings.
+You can also send us feedback directly from the MSIX Packaging Tool by going to the **Feedback** tab under **Settings**.

 > [!NOTE]
 > It may take 24 hours for your feedback to get to us.
-Therefore if you are using a VM to convert.
-You may want to keep your VM on and in it's state for 24 hours after conversion.
+Therefore if you are using a VM to convert your package, you may want to keep your VM on and in its current state for 24 hours after conversion.